 1939 in Hove

-[or Frewer] was born in Calcutta, India c.1791, and was married secondly to Emily Ollive, widow in 1836 Dorset.
+JOHN HORACE FREER [or Frewer] was born in Calcutta, India c.1789, and was married secondly to Emily Ollive, widow in 1836 Dorset.
+By 1851 he and Emily were living in Sutton Coldfield, WAR.
+He died in 1856 age 66, in Sutton Coldfield.

 1840 FREER, J.H.
 LONG STREET